They say it takes a village to

 He currently resides in Philadelphia with his wife.
 You can contact Tom at Tom@greenstreetcoffee.com

 Before starting Greenstreet Coffee, Chris completed his bachelors degree from Temple University majoring in Finance.
-Chris enjoys brewing pour over coffee and gained a whole new perspective on immersion brewing starting with a detailed study of French Press.
-When not roasting coffee and focusing on business development and daily operations, Chris can be found networking with church friends, enjoying aerobic exercise, or listening to featured bands on Spotify.
-Chris has enjoyed living in Philadelphia for the past 4 years and is undecided on his favorite mode of transportation in the City.
+Chris enjoys brewing pour over coffee and when not roasting coffee and focusing on business development and daily operations, Chris can be found networking with church friends, running or cycling, or listening to featured bands on Spotify.
+Chris has enjoyed living in Philadelphia for the past 8 years.

 Jordan is a recent transplant to Philly from Denver, Colorado who’s life is stitched together with cross-country road trips.
 Her near-obsession with Sigmund Freud is apparent by her portrait tattoo of him, her cat named Siggi Freud, and her degree in Psychology.
 Jordan can usually be found painting portraits, doing backflips, or longboarding around with her arms full of discarded items she plans to turn into furniture.
 She enjoys growing plants, camping, bluegrass music, and craft beer, all in true Colorado style.
 Although she may seem reserved at times, Jordan can tear up a dance floor.